danielclickh/marketing-website-preview/content/lessons/s3-to-clickhouse/index.md

 toc: true

 duration: "20 minutes"
-audience: "Anyone interested in learning how to connect Grafana to ClickHouse for building visualizations and dashboards"
+audience: "New users to ClickHouse you want to connect AWS S3 to ClickHouse"

 ---

-**Overview:** In this lesson, you will learn how to analyze data in ClickHouse using Grafana.
-The data is already indexed for you, so the focus will be on how to configure Grafana to connect to ClickHouse.
+**Overview:** In this lesson, you will learn how to use the S3 table engine and S3 function in ClickHouse to read and write data between S3 and ClickHouse.

 Let's get started!